Autodesk-Forge/forge-designautomation-migrationguide/apppackages.md

-## AppPackages
+## AppPackages (AppBundle)

 A module referenced by an Activity in order to perform specific functions.
 Typically this is a DLL or some other form of custom code.
+An AppBundle is a package of binaries and supporting files that form an plug-in.

 For example, using the AutoCAD engine, this might be a custom AutoLISP routine that extracts Xdata attached to objects in a drawing or a script file that plots a DWG to a PDF file.